esdrassantos06/zipway/frontend/README.md

 - Error handling and user feedback
 - Tabs for URL shortening and information
 - Modern design using Tailwind CSS and shadcn/ui components
+- Middleware for handling short URL redirects through the same domain

 ## 🔧 Technology Stack